pearsonkyle/Nbody-AI/README.md

 ## Citation
 If you use any of these algorithms in your work please include Kyle A. Pearson as a coauthor.
 Current institution: Lunar and Planetary Laboratory, University of Arizona, 1629 East University Boulevard, Tucson, AZ, 85721, USA

-## Ways to improve code
+## Future updates
-- implement RV fitting to reduce degeneracies for fitting inclination (show plot)
+- implement RV fitting to reduce degeneracies
 - include multiple O-C signals for transiting multiplanet systems
-- use NN clustering technique to estimate priors from simulation archive
+- use NN or clustering technique to estimate priors from simulation archive